orianebro/PhD_Oriane/pages/hls__Louarn et al. - 2020 - Towards intercrop ideotypes non-random trait asse.md

   ls-type:: annotation
   id:: 6579af50-dd6b-41e6-baa4-de445439deb4
   hl-color:: blue
-- the parameters **affecting species balance** were those with significant **effects on light and/ or soil N capture efficiency** hl-page:: 6 ls-type:: annotation id:: 6579b53d-7a7f-45c1-8c4f-d4191872c69b hl-color:: blue
+- the parameters with the strongest impact on mixture balance (q, Phyllo1, LmaxIn, del50In, FixMax) generally **affected both competition for light and soil mineral N**. ls-type:: annotation hl-page:: 6 hl-color:: blue id:: 6579b768-2ac5-4b40-a9a3-fb15877a2853
+	- Some parameters were more specific to light (e.g. LmaxL) or mineral N (e.g. Vmax2, Dldm, Dmax, Vmax1) competition, the latter being those with the weakest influence on mixture balance ls-type:: annotation hl-page:: 6 hl-color:: blue id:: 6579b880-e898-4fdb-910a-a145209db63e